geekylou/CastVideos-chrome/README.md

 # CastVideos-chrome
 ===============================

-This Google Cast demo app shows how to cast videos from a Chrome browser using Cast Chrome Sender SDK.
-It serves to demonstrate how to write a HTML5/Javascript Cast sender app that is fully compliant with the Design Checklist.
+This is modified version of the Chromecast demo app which can be used to cast your video collection from a web server on your PC/NAS or web site to your Chromecast.

 ## Setup Instructions